-We are committed to supporting our Fall 2021 students and their families and have developed a three-tiered approach to our Fall programming options which we have outlined below.
+We are committed to supporting our Spring 2022 students and families and have outlined our current approach to our Spring programming options below:

 We will run our 3 month international and 10-week domestic programs as planned.

 Many countries throughout the world continue to experience hardship due to the COVID-19 pandemic.
 There are many regions where travel still is not advised or even possible.
-Due to multiple factors, we have closed several of our Fall 2021 programs.
+Due to multiple factors, we have closed several of our Spring 2022 programs.
 For those students whose programs have been closed, we offer the following options:

 - transfer enrollment to another program of your choice

 - cancel your enrollment and issue a full refund (minus the application fee).

 Carpe Diem HQ staff will be in touch with enrolled students and parents to discuss any cancellations or changes to a program.